 The Stanley Cup is arguably the most prestigious trophy given to a champion in all of sports, having been first awarded in 1893 and holding the record as the world’s oldest trophy to be awarded to any major professional sports team – meaning wagers on its final date back over a century.

-For wagering on both the Stanley Cup Playoffs and Finals, it is our goal to provide you with the best information for legally betting on hockey and who will lift the most iconic sports trophy in the world at the end of the NHL season.
+For wagering on both the Stanley Cup Playoffs and Finals, it is our goal to provide you with the best information for legally betting on the NHL and which club will lift the most iconic sports trophy in the world at the end of the pro hockey season.

 Are Online Sportsbooks for Stanley Cup Odds Legal in the United States?